 Executive Committee members will be approved by the members at the AGM.

-Term of Office will be an initial three years (commencing November 2016) with an option for a two year extension.
+Term of Office will be an initial three years (commencing November 2016) with an option for a five year maximum extension.

 A member of the Executive Committee may step down before the end of their term of office.